temporalio/sdk-java/README.md

 Calling methods annotated with @QueryMethod is not allowed from within a workflow code.
 ### Workflow Implementation Constraints

-Cadence uses event sourcing to recover a state of the workflow object including its threads and local variables using [event sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing).
-In essence every time workflow state has to be restored its code is reexecuted from the beginning ignoring side effects (like activity invocations) which were already recorded in the workflow event history.
+Cadence uses [event sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a workflow object including its threads and local variable values.
+.
+In essence every time a workflow state has to be restored its code is reexecuted from the beginning ignoring side effects (like activity invocations) which were already recorded in the workflow event history.
  Don't get confused, when writing workflow logic the replay is not visible, so the code should be written as it executes only once.
 But this design still puts the following constraints on the workflow
 implementation:
 - Do not use any mutable global variables as multiple instances of workflows are executed in parallel.